 The Institute’s mission is to provide affordable health care for all who need it.
 We accept Medicaid, Medicare, and most insurance plans.
 If you do not have health insurance, we can help.

-Our care navigators will respond to you within 48 hours, and are not available on weekends.
+(Please note, our care navigators will respond to you within 48 hours, and are not available on weekends.)